Campaign Marketing Toolkit

 How can I make sure my campaign marketing is compliant?

 Your Seedrs campaign manager can work with you to ensure your marketing content is compliant.
-Once you’ve created the content (preferably using the templates provided, however also if bespoke), you can send it to your campaign manager for approval (please allow 24 hours for a response).
+Once you’ve created the content using the templates provided, you can send it to your campaign manager for approval (please allow 24 hours for a response).
 We can then approve it as a financial promotion or provide feedback on how to make it compliant.

 Emails are the most effective way to inform your crowd that you are raising investment.
 We’ve created a series of email templates below for you to copy and edit.
 These are based on best practice and our experience.
 They include suggested copy so that you just need to add your company name, add visuals and customise to fit your brand guidelines.
-They also include the required risk warnings.
-You don’t have to use these templates, however they will streamline the financial approval process to ensure you can send your emails out in a timely manner.
+They also include the required risk warning.
+Using these templates will streamline the financial approval process to ensure you can send your emails out in a timely manner.
 Once you have adapted these templates, please send over to your campaign manager for final approval before sending them out.

-If your posts on social channels to promote your campaign include any persuasion to invest, then you MUST include a risk warning, and the reader must ALWAYS see it before the text gets truncated (character length restrictions vary by social channel, so please adapt your copy for each).
-You can use the shortened risk warning “Capital at risk.
-Approved by Seedrs”.
+If your posts on social channels to promote your campaign include any persuasion to invest, then you MUST include the above risk warning, and the reader must ALWAYS see it before the text gets truncated (character length restrictions vary by social channel, so please adapt your copy for each).
+Where the social media platform does not allow you to include links in the copy text, you can remove the “Take 2 mins to learn more” text from the risk warning.
 Please send your draft over to your campaign manager for final approval before posting.

 You will probably want to use images to pair with your social posts or a banner on your website.
 If any text is included that is a persuasion to invest, it is also considered a financial promotion and the same guidelines as above apply.
 We encourage you to work with your campaign manager for best practice.